 This section introduces using external content in ViewApps, including how to create, configure, and manage external content items.

-Section 1 – Layout and Pane Customizations
+Section 1 – Layout and Pane Customisations

 Section 2 – Custom Navigation